yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/addingccs.md

         Recommended Trigger: Command trigger with trigger `giveaway` (Can also work with `regex` and `starts with` triggers if triggers are correctly set)

-        Note: Command is very long so you MUST remove this comment and the next one after it ("{{/*CONFIGURATION VALUES START*/}}") for it to save properly.
+        Note: Command is very long so you MUST remove this comment and the next one after it for it to save properly.

+{{/*CONFIGURATION VALUES START*/}}
 */}}
 ```
 Follow the insctructions as it states.
 Remove the leading comment, and further comments to remove if it says to do so.